Kyrgyzstan Travel Budget 2026: What It Really Costs

 • Draft beer: 150–250 KGS; cappuccino in a Bishkek specialty cafe: 250–300 KGS

-Backpackers eating in chaikhanas and bazaars spend $8–10 a day without trying.
-Guesthouse breakfasts and yurt full-board push real food spending even lower on mountain days.
-See our Kyrgyz food guide for what to order the first time.
+Backpackers eating in chaikhanas and bazaars spend $8–10 a day, and it takes deliberate effort to spend more than $15.
+Guesthouse breakfasts and yurt full-board push real food spending even lower on mountain days — on a Song-Kul or trekking day your entire food cost is already inside the bed price.
+The only place food spending climbs is Bishkek’s restaurant-and-craft-beer scene, and even there a big night out is $15–20.
+See our Kyrgyz food guide for what to order the first time so the pointing-at-the-menu phase is short.

 Route / typePriceTime